xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 ### Boilerplate

 We'll need a couple of files to get started.
-First, we'll need three different app entrypoints.
+First, we'll need three different app entry points.
 The current one is `src/App.js`.
-Let's create a `src/apps` directory where to put all our entrypoints.
+Let's create a `src/apps` directory where to put all our entry points.
 These files will work as root files that start the corresponding React app.
-We'll need three since we don't want to mix the code of all three apps, and also you might want to configure some things differently.
+We'll need three since we don't want to mix the code of all three apps, and also you may want to configure some things differently.
 Think of three separate React apps living in the same repository.

 Our first app will be located in `src/apps/products`.
 The directory structure could be as follows: